ros2/demos/lifecycle/README.rst

 In the following we assume that we are inside the namespace ``rclcpp_lifecycle::node_interfaces::LifecycleNodeInterface`` to shorten the name of the return type.
 All these callbacks have a positive default return value (\ ``return CallbackReturn::SUCCESS``\ ).
-This allows a lifecycle node to change its state even though no explicit callback function was overwritten.
+This allows a lifecycle node to change its state even though no explicit callback function was overridden.
 There is one other callback function for error handling.
-Whenever a state transition throws an uncaught exception, we call ``on_error``.
+Whenever a state transition throws an uncaught exception, we call ``on_error``:

 * ``CallbackReturn on_error(const rclcpp_lifecycle::State & previous_state)``

-This gives room for executing a custom error handling.
+This gives room for executing custom error handling.
 Only (!) in the case that this function returns ``CallbackReturn::SUCCESS``\ , the state machine transitions to the state ``unconfigured``.
 By default, the ``on_error`` returns ``CallbackReturn::FAILURE`` and the state machine transitions into ``finalized``.